-90tonothing asked: Considering I have just discovered that more of my favorite books are becoming movies today, I thought of a good question (well, questions) to ask you.
+90tonothing said: Considering I have just discovered that more of my favorite books are becoming movies today, I thought of a good question (well, questions) to ask you.
 What are your thoughts on book to film adaptations vs original screenplays as a writer?
 Which would be your preference to write?
 Do you think you that originals require more creativity or that an adaptation requires just as much?
 And if you could pick one book you could write a screenplay for, which one would it be?

 I find the idea of adaptations daunting.
 On the one hand, you always have a built-in audience with adaptations because there are going to be people who love and are invested in the original material, or who have at least heard of it.
 But on the other hand, though people almost always watch movies/TV(/etc) with some sort of expectation as to what they’re going to see, with an adaptation, that expectation is often even more firmly cemented in their heads.
 And everyone’s is different.
 So you’re not going to please everyone, and the odds are stacked against you in a lot of ways.